Selected as one of the top 100 cricket-playing schools by The Cricketer Magazine 2017-18

 Cricket at King's has always been at the forefront of the school's culture and traditions.
 It currently has the status of being a Centre of Cricketing Excellence.

 The school has also been awarded the status of being one of the first MCC Foundation Hubs, an initiative which will allow local young cricketers to access the brilliant coaching and facilities that King's can provide.
 It has been a huge success so far and continues to emphasise the school’s growing cricketing reputation.Summer Cricket Clinic for Children

 King's boasts an amazing campus of pitches where six games can be going on at any one time, all against the backdrop of the main school buildings.
 The school has a number of artificial outdoor nets next to each of the pitches, and we also have an excellent indoor net training facility, including four bowling machines, perfect for our winter training schedule.

-for cricketers of any age who are pushing county EPPs or academies with a view
+We have two perspectives from a cricketing point of view.
+The first is through our EPP (Elite Player Programme), which is designed for cricketers of any age who are pushing county EPPs or academies with a view to gaining professional contracts.